Loading…

 Works in dry, wet & underwater

-Adiseal exhibits exceptional versatility, functioning effectively in dry, wet, and even underwater conditions.
-This attribute proves invaluable, particularly in urgent situations such as sealing a leaking gutter.
-Unlike many other products that necessitate a dry surface for application, Adiseal excels in emergency repairs.
+Adiseal seals effectively in dry, wet, and even underwater conditions.
+This is very useful, particularly in urgent situations such as sealing a leaking gutter.
+Unlike black silicone that requires a dry surface for application, Adiseal excels in emergency repairs.

 Demonstration of sealing underwater with wet sealant.